 2018 AIPP Australian Professional Landscape Photographer of the Year - Finalist

-I'm an (AIPP) Australian Institute of Professional Photography accredited Master Photographer specialising in Fine Art Landscape, Documentary Landscape and Built Environment Photography in both digital and analog platforms.
-My philosophy is to work alone with my own ideas and thoughts to produce images in the traditional method preferably with a single exposure and minimal post-production in order to maintain the reality, pay respect to, and try to accurately represent the original scene.
-I'm not interested in following social media trends or computer generating images to create a story in the name of artistic expression or self promotion.
+I'm an (AIPP) Australian Institute of Professional Photography accredited Master Photographer specialising in Fine Art Landscape, Documentary Landscape and Built Environment Photography utilising both digital and analog platforms.
+My philosophy is to work alone with my own ideas and thoughts to slowly produce images in the traditional method preferably with a single exposure and minimal post-production in order to maintain the reality, pay respect to, and try to accurately represent the original scene.
+I'm not interested in adopting social media trends, computer generating images or inserting myself into a landscape photograph in the name of artistic expression or self promotion.
 I’ll leave that to others.
-I’’d describe myself as a photographer, not a so called “digital artist” or “content creator”, and I'm interested in creativity and personal expression within the realms of reality, not in fakery.
+I’d describe myself as a photographer, not a so called “digital artist” or “content creator”, and I'm interested in creativity and personal expression within the realms of reality, not in fakery.
 Not that there's anything wrong with that!
 In recent years I've preferred to take the contrarian approach by photographing banal and mundane subject matter that I find interesting and thought provoking, preferably far removed from civilisation in unpopular, unspectacular and remote locations because I simply have no desire to do what everyone else is doing or be drawn in by modern photography's incessant and relentless social media driven, creativity killing popularity trap. (see Social Media below)

 The New Topographics.
 The rebellion against popularity driven photography.